Thermalization in a nonlinear variant of the discrete nonlinear Schr\"odinger Equation: Acknowledgments

 \section{Acknowledgments}

-This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 414984028 – SFB 1404 FONDA and supported through the DFG Walter Benjamin Programme (Grant No.~506198590) (Y.K.).
-We acknowledge support from the Ministry of Science, Technological Development and Innovation of the Republic of Serbia, Grant No.~451-03-136/2025-03/200017 and 451-03-137/2025-03/ 200124.
+This work was funded by the Deutsche Forschungsgemeinschaft (DFG) – Project-ID 414984028 – SFB 1404 FONDA and supported through the DFG Walter Benjamin Programme (Grant No.~506198590) (Y.K.).
+We acknowledge support from the Ministry of Science, Technological Development and Innovation of the Republic of Serbia, Grant No.~451-03-33/2026-03/200017, ~451-03-34/2026-03/200124.
 This material is based upon work supported by the US National Science Foundation under Grant No. PHY-2110030, PHY-2408988 and DMS-2204702 (P.G.K.).
 This research was partly conducted while P.G.K. was visiting the Okinawa Institute of Science and Technology (OIST) through the Theoretical Sciences Visiting Program (TSVP) and the Sydney Mathematical Research Institute (SMRI) of the University of Sydney.
 This work was also supported by the Simons Foundation [SFI-MPS-SFM-00011048, P.G.K.].
+The authors also acknowledge constructive discussions with Professor Jeremy Marzuola in connection to the work of~\cite{MarzuolaMattingly2025} and its connections to the present manuscript.